 7. Black Matpe (Urad)

 Black Matpe, also known as Urad, is a type of pulse that is widely cultivated in many parts of the world due to its versatility and nutritional value.
-Black Matpe has small black seeds with a creamy white interior which is essential in various meals.
+Black Matpe has small black seeds with a creamy white interior, which is essential in various meals.
 It is commonly used to make delicious dishes, including dals, curries, soups, and snacks.

-Urad dal, made from black matpe, is commonly used in the preparation of traditional Indian dishes such as dosa, idli, and vada.
+Urad is perhaps the most geographically concentrated pulse in terms of demand.
+If you’re looking at Black Matpe, you’re looking at the pulse that powers the massive South Indian breakfast industry.
+This creates a very specific type of market pressure.
+Unlike Lentils, which have a global footprint, Urad is a niche giant.
+Urad dal is commonly used in the preparation of traditional Indian dishes such as dosa, idli, and vada.
 Its earthy flavor and ability to absorb spices make it a popular choice for creating spicy meals.
 Black Matpe includes numerous health benefits and contains essential nutrients such as protein, dietary fiber, iron, magnesium, potassium, folate, and vitamins B and C. Urad’s high protein content makes it an excellent choice for vegetarians and vegans seeking to meet their protein needs.
 India is the largest producer of black matpe, also known as urad.
 The country’s high agricultural heritage and favorable climatic conditions make it an ideal place to grow this pulse on a large scale.
-Myanmar, Thailand, and Sri Lanka are also major producers of black matpe.

 8. Black Eyed Peas (Lobiya)

 Black Eyed Peas, also known as Lobiya, is a popular bean with cultural and culinary importance.
 These small creamy-white beans with a black spot are versatile and can be used in soups, stews, and salads.
 It offers numerous health benefits, which are high in dietary fiber and helps to promote digestive health by relieving constipation and regulating bowel movements.
 These beans are also a good source of plant-based protein, making them an excellent addition to vegetarian and vegan meals.
 In addition, black-eyed peas are high in essential vitamins and minerals such as folate, iron, magnesium, and potassium, which help to boost energy and overall well-being.
-Nigeria is the world’s largest producer of black-eyed peas due to the country’s favorable climate and agricultural practices making it an ideal location for large-scale bean farming.
-Nigeria’s production and export of Black-Eyed Peas contribute significantly to meeting the global demand for this nutritious and versatile bean.
+Nigeria is the world's largest producer of black-eyed peas due to the country's favorable climate and agricultural practices, making it an ideal location for large-scale bean farming.
+Nigeria's production and export of Black-Eyed Peas contribute significantly to meeting the global demand for this nutritious and versatile bean.
 For instance, according to the International Institute of Tropical Agriculture, Nigeria is the largest producer of black-eyed peas, contributing to 48% of production in Africa and 46% worldwide.

 9. Dry Beans

 Dry beans are beans that have been harvested, dried, and then separated from their pods.
 They are versatile beans that are consumed worldwide and have high culinary and nutritional value.
 Dry beans are available in a variety of shapes, sizes, and colors, and are commonly used in many meals, demonstrating their importance in global gastronomy.
 Dry beans are high in protein, fiber, vitamins, and minerals, which provide numerous health benefits, aiding digestion, lowering cholesterol levels, and helping with weight management.
 Furthermore, these beans are also known for their ability to prevent certain types of cancer and boost overall immunity due to their high antioxidant content.
-India and Brazil are some of the world’s largest producers of dry beans due to their vast agricultural lands and favorable climate.
+India and Brazil are among the largest producers of dry beans due to their vast agricultural lands and favorable climate.

 10. Bambara Beans

 Bambara beans (Vigna subterranea) are also known as Bambara groundnuts or earth peas due to their growth underground.
 They are versatile and can be used in a variety of culinary applications, including boiling, roasting, and grinding into flour.
 They are used in stews, soups, and porridges, as well as a tasty addition to many traditional dishes.
 The beans offer a nutty flavor and a slightly sweet taste, making them popular among food enthusiasts.
 Bambara beans provide numerous health benefits as they are high in protein, fiber, potassium, calcium, iron, and B vitamins.
 This makes them an excellent source of essential nutrients for vegetarian and vegan diets.
-Nigeria is the largest producer of Bambara beans due to the favorable climate and agricultural practices, which have enabled the country to become a major global producer of this nutritious bean.